-The preliminary antifungal activity of compounds 6 series was measured at a concentration of 500 mg/L using a reported procedure [25], and the in vivo inhibition rates are listed in Table 2.
-Fungicidal activities of commercial fungicides chlorothalonil, dimethomorph, and thiophanate methyl as a control against the five fungi mentioned in Table 2 were evaluated at the same condition.
+The preliminary antifungal activity of compounds 6 series was measured at a concentration of 500 mg/L using a reported procedure [24] and the in vivo inhibition rates are listed in Table 2.
+Fungicidal activities of commercial fungicides chlorothalonil, dimethomorph, and thiophanate methyl as a control against the aforementioned five fungi were evaluated at the same condition.
 It was found that most of the compounds exhibited inhibitory activity against Cladosporium cucumerinum and Phytophthora capsici.
-They did have any obvious influence on the growth of Corynespora cassiicola, R. solani, and Fusarium oxysporum.
+They did have any obvious influence on the growth of Corynespora cassiicola, Rhizoctonia solani, and Fusarium oxysporum.
 Although the antifungal activity of these compounds are lower than that of commercial fungicides, the inhibitory activity of title compounds could be further improved by incorporating appropriate functional groups.